sepaperclone/CLI2/README.md

 # This is the Repo for ASE 2024 CLI2 clone detector

 ## Repo structure
-- dataset: the folder contains all the clone dataset, summmary, you need to download from the huggingface(https://huggingface.co/datasets/AnomalyPaper/CLI2_Dataset) because the file size limit.
+- dataset: the folder contains all the clone dataset, summmary, you can download them from the huggingface[(https://huggingface.co/datasets/AnomalyPaper/CLI2_Dataset)].
+  - gcj4.pkl: A Dataframe of pandas which contains all the code snippets and their functionality category.
+  - test_cross_fun.npy: A numpy array of test clone pairs from different functionality, which organized as [id1, id2, 0|1]
+  - test_cross_lan.npy: Numpy array of clone pairs from different language from fine-tuning dataset.
 - demo.py: script for running the detecting demo.
 - eval.py: script for running the eval experiment.
 - README.md: readme file